How to Prepare Your Restaurant for a Photoshoot: A Checklist for Hospitality Owners

 Wipe down all surfaces

-Style tables with minimal but intentional decor (glassware, cutlery, folded napkins)
+Style tables with minimal but intentional decor (glassware, cutlery, textured linens, or your branding elements)

 Don’t forget details like menus, flowers, or signature items that reinforce your brand.